Google Vault FAQ

 No. For security reasons, Vault can only be accessed through https://ediscovery.google.com.

-Customer data, the services database, and file system architecture are replicated between multiple geographically dispersed data centers.
+Google replicates your organization's data between multiple geographically dispersed data centers.
 Learn more about Google’s enterprise reliability commitments.

 Google complies with the law when responding to third-party requests for user information.
-Learn more about Google’s enterprise privacy commitments.
+Learn about Google’s enterprise privacy commitments.